 The field trials of MON87460 by Monsanto are presented as forming part of the larger Water Efficient Maize for Africa (WEMA) Initiative.
 WEMA is a public-private initiative led by the African Agricultural Technology Foundation (AATF) and involves a partnership between the national agricultural agencies from Kenya, Uganda, Tanzania, Mozambique and South Africa, the Maize and Wheat Improvement Center (CIMMYT) and Monsanto.
-This forms part of the AATF's Drought Tolerant Maize for Africa (DTMA) Project.2
+This forms part of the AATF's Drought Tolerant Maize for Africa (DTMA) Project.1

 The South African regulatory framework for public input and comment, regarding the introduction of Living Modified Organisms (LMOs) into the environment, is extremely limiting and does not allow for meaningful engagement by civil society regarding these applications.
 As a result, the African Centre for Biosafety (ACB) was unable to submit comment on the initial 2007 Monsanto applications within the constraints of the timeframe imposed by the regulations.
 However, in May 2007, the (ACB) placed on record its concerns about the granting of the field trial permits (17/3(4/07/015) and 17/3(4/09/242)).

-This document reiterates our initial concerns and places on record our objection to the continued exposure of the environment to genetically modified maize and our objection to the granting of these applications.
+Further, the ACB submitted an objection to the 2010 extension application reiterating our initial concerns and placing on record our objection to the continued exposure of the environment to genetically modified maize and our objection to the granting of these applications.